 Q: When are the fireworks displayed at Niagara Falls?

-A: Fireworks are normally displayed on Friday & Sunday evenings during the summer.
+A: The Fireworks schedule varies throughout the year.
+Typically every Friday and Saturday evening during the summer months and certain holidays.
 You can view the schedule by following this link.

 Q: Which hotel has the best view for watching the fireworks?

 A: Well we’ve got you covered right here!

 Q: Are there boat rides available year round ?

 A: The boat rides below Niagara Falls operate from early May until late October.

 Be sure to visit Now Open in Niagara Falls for up to date information.

 During the winter months the NY Observation tower’s elevators are closed but the observation deck is open.

 Q: What is the best way to get to Niagara Falls ?